kassko/data-mapper/README.md

 }
 ```

 Is the Watch object persisted ?
 We really don't know !
-However, you could reply that's very practical to work with annotations beacause we can see both the domain object and its mapping rules.
+However, you could reply that's very practical to work with annotations because we can see both the domain object and its mapping rules.
 That's right !
 Both have advantages and drawbacks.
 The choice is yours !

 ### Provider for toOne association ###